pasqal-io/pasqal-cloud/README.md

 #### Method 2: Username only
 If you only want to insert your username, but want a solution to have your password being secret, you can run the SDK without a password.
-A prompt will then ask for your password
+A prompt will then ask for your password:

 ```python
 sdk = SDK(username=username, project_id=project_id)